Baroness Lawrence was invested as Chancellor of DMU at a special ceremony on campus on 22 January 2016.

 Read further information about the Board of Governors.

 Vice-Chancellor and Executive Board

 The Vice-Chancellor of De Montfort University is Professor Dominic Shellard.
-The Vice-Chancellor is accountable to the Board of Governors for the organisation, direction and management of the university.
+The Vice-Chancellor is responsible for the organisation, direction and management of the university.
+He is accountable to the Board of Governors.